 - Your dentist checks to make sure it fits well with your dentition

 - The composite bonding is hardened under a special light

 - The resin is polished… and that’s it!

 Taking care of a tooth that has been repaired with dental bonding is easy.
 Continue to brush and floss regularly.
 If it is a front tooth that has been bonded, you may want to avoid biting directly into hard foods like apples and corn on the cob to avoid breaking or damaging the restoration.

 Is Cosmetic Bonding Right for You?

-Dr. Hadad and our team can help you understand your options in cosmetic dentistry and evaluate which cosmetic treatment is best for you.
+Dr. Hadad can help you understand your options in cosmetic dentistry and evaluate which cosmetic treatment is best for you.
 In general, if you have sustained minor to moderate damage to your tooth enamel and would like to have it improved, cosmetic bonding is likely to be a wonderful solution for your smile!

 Let’s Get Started!

 If you are interested in finding out whether or not cosmetic bonding is right for your smile, or to discuss any of our other cosmetic services, we invite you to contact Ultimate Dental today.
 For your added convenience you can also request an appointment online with your dentist in Brownstown!